 - C1-C3: Longus capitis

-- C3-C4: Levator scapulae, trapezius and scalenus medius
+- C3-C4: Contributions to the levator scapulae, trapezius and scalenus medius

 The middle and anterior scalenus muscles also receive innervation directly from the cervical plexus.